Prehistoric agriculture in the Southwestern United States: Earliest agriculture

 Maize reached the Southwest via an unknown route from Mexico.
 Its diffusion was relatively rapid.
 One theory is that the maize cultivation was carried northward from central Mexico by migrating farmers, most likely speakers of a Uto-Aztecan language.
 Another theory, more accepted among scholars, is that maize was diffused northward from group to group rather than migrants.
 The first cultivation of maize in the Southwest came during a climatic period when precipitation was relatively high.
 Although maize cultivation spread rapidly in the Southwest, the hunter-gatherers living in the region did not immediately adopt it as their primary source of nutrition, but rather integrated maize cultivation as one element, initially a minor element, in their foraging strategy.
 Hunter-gatherers usually exploit a broad spectrum of food sources to minimize risk in the event that one or more of their principal sources of food fails.

-Pre-agricultural hunter-gatherer bands were typically small, comprising only 10-50 members, although several bands joined together on occasion for ceremonies or mutual cooperation.
+Pre-agricultural hunter-gatherer bands were typically small, comprising only 10–50 members, although several bands joined on occasion for ceremonies or mutual cooperation.
 As maize cultivation became more important, communities became larger and more settled, although hunting and gathering wild foods remained important.
 Several of the agricultural towns in the Southwest, such as Casa Grande and Casas Grandes plus Pueblo and Opata settlements may have had populations of 2,000 or more at the peak of their influence.
 Many more people lived in smaller satellite settlements of 200 to 300 people each, or in isolated settlements.

 Maize cultivation in the Southwest predates by many centuries maize cultivation in the eastern United States which has a much more favorable climate for agriculture.

 Crops

 Southwestern farmers probably began experimenting with agriculture by facilitating the growth of wild grains such as amaranth and chenopods and gourds for edible seeds and containers.
 The earliest maize known to have been grown in the Southwest was a popcorn variety with a cob only about one or two inches long.
 It was not a very productive crop.
 More productive varieties were developed by Southwestern farmers or introduced from Mesoamerica.
-Beans and squash were also introduced from Mesoamerica, although the drought-resistant Tepary bean was native.
+Beans and squashes were also introduced from Mesoamerica, although the drought-resistant tepary bean was native.
 Cotton, presumably cultivated, is found at archaeological sites dating about 1200 BC in the Tucson basin and evidence of tobacco use, and possibly cultivation, occurs at about the same time.
 Agave, especially Agave murpheyi, was a major food source of the Hohokam and was grown on dry hillsides where other crops would not grow.
 The early farmers also consumed and possibly facilitated the growth of cactus fruit, mesquite bean, and species of wild grasses for their edible seeds.